Close-up of a Duravit sink

 Removing mold in the bathroom yourself: How it works

-Safety goggles, gloves, and face mask
+Safety goggles, gloves, and face masks

 Proper protective clothing